Instructor Lineup For 2020:

 James is the Principle Instructor of the Wiscconsin Historical Fening Association, Kenosha-Racine.
-He uses the recital of Liechtenauer as the basis for his longsword curriculum, and has gained some notoriety for his work interpreting Joachim Meyer's text on the longsword and Rapier.
-He is the founder and President of the Midwest Historical Fencing League, and has taught at historical fencing workshops across the Midwest.
-He holds the fechter rank by the MFFG in both longsword and rapier, and is a free-scholar in the Historical Fencing Affiliates.
+He uses the recital of Liechtenauer as the basis for his longsword curriculum, and has gained some notoriety for his work interpreting Joachim Meyer’s text on the longsword and Rapier.
+He is the founder and President of the Midwest Historical Fencing League, and has taught at historical fencing workshops across the United States.
+He holds the fechter rank by the MFFG in longsword, dagger and rapier, and is a free-scholar in the Historical Fencing Affiliates.

 Adam is a three-weapon Fechter in the Meyer Freifechter Guild and a Free-Scholar of the Historical Fencing Association.
 He started modern olympic fencing in 2005, and has been active in HEMA tournaments since 2015, earning multiple medals in longsword and rapier.
 Adam earned a master’s degree in history in 2018, and uses his academic skills to study the martial culture of Early Modern Europe, with a particular focus on the Freifechter tradition of Germany, and Salvatore Fabris’ rapier system.